rossillingworth/tesb-rt-se/examples/camel/jaxrs-jms-http/README.txt

 3.1) In Jetty
 > cd war ; mvn jetty:run

-3.2) From within the TIF OSGi container
+3.2) From within the TESB OSGi container

 Make sure you've first installed the examples features repository as described in the parent README.

-Start the broker if not already started: karaf@tif> features:install activemq-spring karaf@tif> activemq:create-broker
+Start the broker if not already started: karaf@trun> features:install activemq-spring karaf@trun> activemq:create-broker

-Install and start demo bundles: karaf@tif> features:install tif-example-jaxrs-jms-http
+Install and start demo bundles: karaf@trun> features:install talend-camel-example-jaxrs-jms-http